 ‘Mhm?’
 Becky cocked her head quizzically.
 ‘Yah?’

 ‘Okay….
 So… Becky, the breeder we got this girl from lied to us,’ she said, simply.
-‘They said that she was older than she was.
+‘They said that she was older than she is.
 And that she was fully grown.
 But I just talked to them again and made them tell me the truth, and they said that they don’t even know what breed she is!
 We don’t know how big she’s going to get.
 Or how she’s going to behave….
 So I need to ask you.
-And I want you to be honest….
+And I want you to be honest and think really hard about this….
 Do you think we should give her up?’

 ‘AH!’
 Becky let an upset cry, and pulled Bébé close so she could lean over it protectively.
 ‘No!
 Love her!
 Love her!
 Love her!’

 ‘I know— I know you do, but I need you to listen to me, okay?’
 Barbra gently put her hands on her daughter’s shoulders, and brushed the hair from her face.
 ‘We don’t know how hard it’s going to be to look after her when she’s older.
 If she gets bigger she’ll be harder to look after….
 I’m not going to make you give her away if you don’t want to— She was a gift to you, and I can’t just make you give her up.
-But I’m asking you to be responsible, okay?’
+But I’m asking you to be responsible, okay?
+She is going to be a lot of work to look after.’

 ‘Mm!’
 Becky gave an upset grunt, and shifted in her seat.
 ‘Look after her….
 Me.
 Yes.
 Will do!
 Promise!
 Promise….
 Please?’